twitter/joauth/README.markdown

 * Custom callbacks to obtain scheme and path from the request in a non-standard way
 * Configurable timestamp checking
 * Correctly works around various weird URLEncoder bugs in the JVM
-* Written in Scala, with Java bindings
+* Written in Scala, but should work pretty well with Java

 The Github source repository is [here](http://github.com/9len/joauth/).
 Patches and contributions are welcome.